OklenCodes/Azure-Terraform-WebApp/README.md

 This project aims to design and implement a secure, scalable multi-tier application that focuses on security and availability.

 Availability: Deployed in seperate availbility zones to reduce redundancy and enbale fault tolerance.
-Security: Specific segmentation of the network into separate subnets and implementation of Network Security Groups (NSGs) to control traffic flow.
+Security: Specific segmentation of the network into separate subnets to help control traffic flow.
-Scalability: Deployment of Virtual Machine Scale Set (VMSS) to handle varying levels of web traffic.
 Resiliency: Use Azure Load Balancer to distribute incoming traffic and ensure high availability.
-Management: Implementation of Azure Bastion Host to securely manage Virtual Machines (VMs) within the network.
+Management: Implementation of Azure Key Vault to securely manage access to database and storage account.

 ## Technologies Explained in Detail